Big Data Hadoop Certification Training Course

 Apache ZooKeeper coordinates with various services in a distributed environment.
 It saves a lot of time by performing synchronization, configuration maintenance, grouping, and naming.

 Apache Oozie is a scheduler which schedules Hadoop jobs and binds them together as one logical work.
 There are two kinds of Oozie jobs:

 “Oozie” is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs such as “Java MapReduce”, “Streaming MapReduce”, “Pig”, “Hive” and “Sqoop”.

 To understand “Oozie” in detail and learn how to configure an “Oozie” job, do check out this introduction to Apache Oozie blog.

 Feeling overwhelmed with all the questions the interviewer might ask in your Hadoop interview?
-Now it is time to go through a series of Hadoop interview questions which covers different aspects of Hadoop framework.
+Now it is time to go through a series of Hadoop interview questions which covers different aspects of the Hadoop framework.
 It’s never too late to strengthen your basics.
 Learn Hadoop from industry experts while working with real-life use cases.